-The Sole Global Coordinator, the Joint Bookrunners, the Joint Lead Managers and the Underwriters may in their ordinary course of business provide financing to investors subscribing for the [REDACTED] offered pursuant to this document.
-The Sole Global Coordinator, the Joint Bookrunners, the Joint Lead Managers and the Underwriters may enter into hedges and/or dispose of such [REDACTED] in relation to the financing which may have a negative impact on the [REDACTED] of the Shares.
+The Sole Global Coordinator and the Underwriters may in their ordinary course of business provide financing to investors subscribing for the [REDACTED] pursuant to this document.
+The Sole Global Coordinator and the Underwriters may enter into hedges and/or dispose of such [REDACTED] in relation to the financing which may have a negative impact on the [REDACTED] of the Shares.